david-r-king/david-r-king.github.io/projects/events.md

 <h3 class="text-center">Event-Based Networks – Large-Scale Conventions and Live Events</h3>

 Managing event-based networks presents a unique set of challenges.
 Strict time constraints, evolving client requirements, and last-minute network requests are often encountered under the pressure of a **high-profile convention**.
 Unlike permanent enterprise networks, designing and deploying a full wired and/or wireless network to be used for only a few days requires a level of flexibility I never anticipated.
-With over two years of experience in this industry, I can confidently say that the reward of delivering a safe, reliable network for both event staff and attendees far outweighs the stress and effort it takes during planning and deployment.
+With over two years of experience in this industry, I can confidently say that the reward of delivering a safe, reliable network for both event staff and attendees to enjoy far outweighs the stress and effort it takes during planning and deployment.

 <img src="../img/events/PAXWest.jpeg"
      alt="Event Networking Deployment"